shgonzalez/shgonzalez.github.io/_posts/2017-05-02-LDAP-+-Active-Directory-Configuration-Part-I.markdown

  ldap_referrals = false
  ```

  > notice ldap_referrals = false and ignore_group_members = true this can boost performance in large environments.
+Please check /etc/sssd/sssd.conf have "root" as owner and group, and 600 file permissions

  You can add more ad_server with comma separated values:
  ```